segalalon/OOTB-DIH-k8s-provisioning/README.md

 4. Move to Instances page
 5. On the top right corner click on the orange button (press the down arrow)
 6. Click on 'Launch instance from template'
-7. In Choose a launch template - search for 'CSM-LAB-Jumper-Template' (lt ID: lt-0082366cc2663ae52)
+7. In Choose a launch template - search for 'CSN-LAB-EKS-JUMPER-template' (lt ID: lt-06b30ccb021738c60)
 8. Scroll down to 'Resource tags' and modify the 'Name' tag.
-It's high recommnded to concatenate your name (i.e: CSM-LAB-Jumper-James)
+It's high recommended to concatenate your name (i.e: CSM-LAB-Jumper-James)
-9. Click on 'Launce instance' orange button.
+9. Click on 'Launch instance' orange button.
 10. You should see a note like 'Successfully initiated launch of instance (i-xxxxxxxxxx)', click the link to move to ec2 instance page
 11. Wait a few minutes for the instance to be available, locate your instance public ip.
 12. Connect to your jumper machine via: ssh -i "OOTB-DIH-Provisioning.pem" centos@Your-Public-IP  (OOTB-DIH-Provisioning.pem will be provided by your lab admin)